 Visits to the Vet

-One of the most important things you can do for your cat is to take them to the vet for their routine visits.
+One of the most important things you can do for your cat is to take them to the vet for their routine exams.
 For seniors, this means every 6 months.
 Did you know that after the age of 2, just 1 year in a cat’s life is equal to about 4 “human” years?
 A lot can change in that amount of time!

-Note: If you have trouble getting your cat into their carrier, then visit our article “I Can’t Get My Cat Into Their Carrier!” for some helpful tips.
+Note: If you have trouble getting your cat into their carrier, visit our article “I Can’t Get My Cat Into Their Carrier!” for some helpful tips.

-Make sure that you are feeding your cat a healthy diet that takes into account any of their current conditions.
-Ask your vet for recommendations just in case your cat does have a condition that requires a special diet or supplements.
-Provide them with multiple places to drink water as well.
-Did you know that cats prefer for their food and water to be in separate locations (and far away from the litter box)?
+Make sure to feed your cat a healthy diet that takes into account any of their current conditions.
+Ask your vet for recommendations if they have a condition that requires a special diet or supplements.
+Provide them with multiple sources of water as well.
+Cats prefer their food and water to be in separate locations (and far away from the litter box).

 Make sure your cat has easy access to basic needs (such as food, water, and the litter box), and provide them with lots of soft bedding so they have warm, comfortable places to rest.

 Lastly, it can be more difficult for older cats to climb in and out of the litter box so make sure they have lower sides and are placed in areas that are easily accessible.
-You can even put a litter box on each floor of your home so they don’t have to climb stairs to get to it.
+You can even put a litter box on each floor of your home so they don’t have to climb the stairs to get to them.